Reproductive Freedom

 9. Only one county in Missouri estimated any cost should this amendment be adopted.
 All the others said there would be no cost to the state when asked by state auditor, Scott Fitzgerald.

-10. If the ban is lifted, young women would no longer be discouraged from studying or working in Missouri.
+10. By lifting the ban, young women will no longer be discouraged from studying or working in Missouri.

 11. The goal is to increase access to reproductive health care for all Missourians.

-12. This initiative lets the people decide, not politicians.
+12. This initiative let the people decide, not politicians.

 Be it resolved by the people of the state of Missouri that the Constitution be amended.